Skip to content

 Enterprise playbook filtering

-Scenario: Global services company needs to filter playbooks based on multiple criteria:
+Scenario: You’re running a global services company and need to filter playbooks based on multiple criteria:

 • Delivery model (agency vs. principal)